 Timeline: 1989.
 Laptops are arm-numbing monsters.

 Zenith had announced a new concept in computers, the "notebook" computer.
 It was called the Minisport, and was not intended to be an "only computer", but rather designed as a minimal "field" computer, where work would be done, to be later dumped to the "big" computer on the users desk.
 Neat concept.
-The machine had a bizarre 2" floppy disk, a very small screen, very small keyboard, and the primary storage was a RAM disk.
+The machine had a unique 2" floppy disk (it was intended to be a new standard for laptops, but tiny and rugged hard disks appeared on the market about this time, and the interest in a new laptop floppy standard completely vanished), a very small but complete CGA screen, small (for the day) keyboard, and the primary storage was a RAM disk.

 When we were first told about the machine, Zenith told us as they expected it to sell VERY well, we were NOT to discount the machines at all (the computer industry is weird.
 Dealers offer big discounts on parts they can't get.
 Supply/demand, people?).
 So, that's what we did.
 We got fliers, We waited for the crush of people lining up to buy this tiny little computer.

 The first person to come in looking for the machine was a Roman Catholic priest, who ran out to our store the day he heard about the machine -- it was EXACTLY what he wanted.
 We reluctantly explained the company policy on pricing, and he understood.
 We took his name and number, and waited for the machines to show up.